anarchuser/rose/README.md

 Once the Chainloader is waiting for the kernel size (![#80f015](https://via.placeholder.com/15/80f015/000000?text=+)![#f02015](https://via.placeholder.com/15/444444/000000?text=+)) you can build and load the image onto the Raspberry Pi with `make send`.

 If you already loaded and booted the system you can restart the Pi, to start the chainloader again and rebuild + send the new image, with `make resend`.

+**!
+Note: if you use `make resend` while the pi is waiting for the `make send` the Pi will freeze !**
+If the Pi freezes for this or any other reason you will need to power cycle it and use `make send` again.